KrishkkT/nivara-fullstack-ecommerce-web-app/README.md

 1. Set up environment variables in Vercel dashboard
 2. Configure PostgreSQL database connection
 3. Ensure all API keys are properly configured

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a pull request

 ## License